jegtnes/jegtnes-static/content/posts/a-love-letter-to-new-adventures.md

 title: A love letter to New Adventures
 date: 2013-01-31
 layout: blog-post.hbs
+excerpt: "Attending the New Adventures conference is the single greatest thing that has happened to my career thus far for plenty of reasons."
 ---

 <p>It is without any hesitation I say that New Adventures is the single greatest thing that has happened to my career thus far.